Validator Staking: A Quick Start

 Deposit Validator

-Once the validator is prepared and you've generated the necessary deposit details, the final step is to deposit your validator on Ethereum.
-This process involves sending deposit transaction on Ethereum.
+Once the validators are prepared and you've generated the necessary deposit details, the final step is to deposit your validators on Ethereum.
+This process involves sending a deposit transaction on Ethereum.

 Encode the Batch Deposit Calldata: